Ultimate Spanish Fork Real Estate Investing Guide for 2026

 Mortgage Interest Rates

-Note investors take over the interest rate of the loan notes that they buy.
-That interest rate will significantly affect your profitability.
-Interest rates affect the strategy of both kinds of mortgage note investors.
+Note investors inherit the interest rate of the loan notes that they acquire.
+This is a big factor in the returns that lenders earn.
+Interest rates affect the plans of both kinds of mortgage note investors.

 Demographics